 US Food & Drug Administration – (Press release, July 2006) FDA Warns Consumers Against Drinking High-Strength Hydrogen Peroxide for Medicinal Use

-US National Library of Medicine – (Abstract, May 1999) Lipid Peroxidation and Tissue Damage
+In Vivo. – (Abstract, May 1999) Lipid Peroxidation and Tissue Damage

 ~ Again, I am a layman.
 I do not hold any college degrees, nor mastery of knowledge.
 Please take what I say with a grain of salt.
 If curious, do your own research 🙂 Validate my writings.
 Or challenge them.
 And ALWAYS feel free to consult with your physician.
 Always.
 Yours ~ Lisa